amclin/devopsculture/kpis-proposed.md

 As these ideas are reviewed and formalized, they'll get moved into the [main list of KPIs.](README.md#kpis)

+## Coding Standards
+How well does the team follow coding standards?

+## Ticket State Churn
+How much churn is there as a ticket bounces back and forth between states?

 ## Cycle time from Idea to DOR
 **Proposed By:** Ninad Patil